SulavKhadka/MovieDB/README.md

 # MovieDB
 A Movie Website made for a database class group project.
+Made using Flask-Python as the backend and Bootstrap to make the frontend.

 ### Contributors:
 - Sulav Khadka